-In [5], a legacy information system is defined as any information system that significantly resists modification and change.
+In [11], a legacy information system is defined as any system that significantly resists modification and change.
 The main reasons for becoming legacy are the lack of system flexibility (the very definition of legacy) and the lack of skills to change the system.

-Information Systems are closely linked with the technologies they depend on, which also evolve.
+Information systems are closely linked with the technologies on which they depend, and they also evolve.
 These changes are not driven by the business context but by the progress and shifts in technology and its market.
 When some technologies lose their support from the providers, their expertise will also disappear, leading to a shortage of skilled resources to make the necessary changes to the information system.

-If a system is outdated but the business still needs to change and improve, the only solution is to redesign the system and move it to a new platform.
+If a system is outdated but the business still needs to change and improve, the only solution is to redesign it and move it to a new platform.
 Formally, re-engineering is the examination and alteration of a subject system to reconstitute it in a new form and the subsequent implementation of the new form.
-Re-engineering generally includes some form of reverse engineering (to achieve a more abstract description) followed by some more form of forward engineering or restructuring (from [5]).
+Re-engineering generally includes some form of reverse engineering (to achieve a more abstract description) followed by some more form of forward engineering or restructuring (from [11]).